SinaMehraeen/Youtube_Transcript_Downloader/README.md

 # YouTube Channel Transcript Downloader

-A Python tool to download transcripts from all videos on a YouTube channel.
-Saves transcripts as Markdown files for easy reading and searching.
+A Python tool to download transcripts from all videos on a YouTube channel and process them into clean, formatted files.

 ## Features

 - 📺 **Download all transcripts** from any YouTube channel
-- 📝 **Markdown output** with video title, URL, and clean transcript text
+- 📝 **Plain text output** with video metadata
+- 🔄 **Post-processing script** to clean and convert to Markdown
 - 🎯 **Prioritizes manual transcripts** over auto-generated ones
-- 🍪 **Cookie support** to bypass rate limiting
 - ⏱️ **Rate limiting protection** with automatic retries
 - 📁 **Skip existing files** - resume interrupted downloads